leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md

 ![fn call chr1 17365 NIST7035](./images/fn_call_chr1_17365_NIST7035.PNG)

-- Some false negatives are located in regions where there is no coverage (chr1 91141-915810)
+- Some false negatives are located in regions where there is very low coverage (chr1 91141-915810)

 ![fn call chr1 91141 to 91581 NIST7035](./images/fn_call_chr1_91141_to_91581_NIST7035.PNG)